How To Write Headlines That Make People Want To Keep Reading

 • Ask a seemingly irrelevant question.

 (Want more ideas for spicing headlines up?
 I have about a million.
-Join the waitlist for my online course, Site Series® , & I’ll teach you even MORE about writing great headlines!
+In my online course, Site Series® SPRINT , & I’ll teach you even MORE about writing great headlines!
 PLUS—this is the whole point, actually—how to write website copy that converts.)

 I do have to leave you with a disclaimer about the whole *spice* thing, though.